Quiver semi-invariants and SAGBI bases: The case and finiteness

 Otherwise, the columns from the initial set of $a_k$ have no common labels with the initial set of $d_{s+1}$.
 In this case, we do the following.
 While adding boxes to our initial set starting at $a_k$, when we reach a box that lies between $d_{s+1}$ and one of the other two labels in $I^d_{s+1}$, we add the other box not in the column of $T^\pm$ but in the column that would appear when $I^d_{s+1}$ is removed.
 We illustrate this in the case where $I^a_k:=\{a_k,c_{x+t},b_{x+t}\}$, $I^d_{s+1}=\{d_{s+1},c_{\hat{\underline{x}}-t},b_{\hat{\underline{x}}-t}\}$, and $\hat{\underline{x}} \leq \hat{\underline{y}}$.
 We can define $A$ now more precisely as the smallest integer satisfying

 (this could be expressed using the floor function).
 Note that the inequality is necessarily strict as we have assumed that $x \not \equiv \hat{x}$ modulo $t$.

-Here we have highlighted in yellow the subtableaux starting at $a_k$, and in orange the subtableaux starting at $d_{s+1}$.
+Here we have highlighted in yellow the sub-tableaux starting at $a_k$, and in orange the sub-tableaux starting at $d_{s+1}$.
 Until we pass $d_{s+2}$, we can keep adding boxes to the sub-tableaux starting at $a_k$ so that columns are now $t-1$ apart.
 That is, in the case illustrated above, the sub-tableaux contain labels

 where $B$ is an integer that ensures that all elements are to the left of $d_{s+2}$.
 If $I^a_k=\{a_k,c_{y+t},b_{y+t}\},$ then the sub-tableaux contains the labels